Brucellosis

 The most common ways that bacteria spread from animals to people are by:

-• Eating raw dairy products.
-Brucella bacteria in the milk of infected animals can spread to humans in unpasteurized milk, ice cream, butter and cheeses.
-The bacteria can also be transmitted in raw or undercooked meat of infected animals.
+• Eating raw animal products.
+Brucella bacteria in the milk of infected animals can spread to humans unpasteurized, milk, ice cream, butter and cheeses.
+The bacteria can also come from raw or undercooked meat of infected animals.

-• Inhaling contaminated air.
+• Breathing in bacteria.
 Brucella bacteria spread easily in the air.
-Farmers, hunters, laboratory technicians and slaughterhouse workers can inhale the bacteria.
+Farmers, hunters, laboratory workers and slaughterhouse workers can breathe in the bacteria.

 • Touching blood and body fluids of infected animals.
-Bacteria in the blood, semen or placenta of an infected animal can enter your bloodstream through a cut or other wound.
-Because normal contact with animals — touching, brushing or playing — doesn't cause infection, people rarely get brucellosis from their pets.
-Even so, people who have weakened immune systems should avoid handling dogs that are known to have the disease.
+Bacteria in the blood, semen or placenta of an infected animal can enter a person's blood through a cut or other wound.
+Contact with animals, such as touching, brushing or playing with them, doesn't cause infection.
+So people rarely get brucellosis from their pets.
+Even so, people who have weakened immune systems should avoid touching dogs that have the disease.

-Brucellosis normally doesn't spread from person to person, but in a few cases, women have passed the disease to their children during birth or through their breast milk.
-Rarely, brucellosis may spread through sexual activity or through contaminated blood or bone marrow transfusions.
+Brucellosis isn't likely to spread from person to person.
+But rarely, the disease can be passed during birth or through breast milk.
+Rarely, brucellosis may spread through sexual activity or through infected blood or bone marrow transfusions.

 Risk factors